Signs Of Autism During Pregnancy: Causes & Risks 2023

 What Causes Autism During Pregnancy & Autism Risk Factors

-You may be wondering, what causes autism during pregnancy?
+You may be wondering, can autism be detected before birth?
+What causes autism during pregnancy?
 There appear to be various risk factors for autism during pregnancy.
 Let’s take a look at these next.

 Pregnancy-Related Risk Factors For Autism